 Externally provided programmes

-Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England
+Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.

 ProgrammeProvider

-• Where service Premium students are falling significantly behind their expected progress, or are falling short in terms of their commitment to learning, we would also use some of the money to give them time with our Learning Support Advisor to help get them back on track.
+· Where Service Premium students are falling significantly behind their expected progress, or are falling short in terms of their commitment to learning, we would also use some of the money to give them time with our Learning Support Advisor to help get them back on track.
 Appreciating the disruption to the home life of some Service Premium students, we would also be able to provide revision guides and other support material for them to use at home should this be necessary.
 As with Pupil Premium students, Service Premium students are informed about our policy at the beginning of each academic year.

 Relevant Documents